Editorial Style for Events and Schedules

 Achieving a consistent style for the presentation of Bates events in schedules and listings helps potential attendees focus on what really matters: the information.

-The style for a Bates event listing has four elements:
+The style for a Bates event listing has four elements that are exceptions to AP style:

 - The name of event in bold.